benninkcorien/nunjucks-gulp-tailwindcss/readme.md

 ## Changelog

 - 24-2-2022 : Fixed the src path for the css in the header, everything is working now.
-- 24-2-2022 : you can now run `gulp minify-css` to minify the css files and generate .min.css files in dist/assets/css
+- 24-2-2022 : you can now run `gulp minifycss` to minify the css files and generate .min.css files in dist/assets/css